hiero-ledger/hiero-sdk-tck/docs/test-specifications/crypto-service/AccountInfoQuery.md

 ## Design:

 Each test within the test specification is linked to one of the properties within AccountInfoQuery.
 Each property is tested with a mix of boundaries.
 The inputs for each test are a range of valid, minimum, maximum, negative and invalid values for the method.
 The expected response of a passed test can be a correct error or a results of node queries.
-Success on the consensus node can be obtained by a queries such as AccountInfoQuery or AccountBalanceQuery, and on the mirror node through the rest API.
+Success on the consensus node can be obtained by a queries such as AccountInfoQuery, and on the mirror node through MirrorNodeAccountBalanceQuery or the rest API.
 Error codes are obtained from the response code proto files.

 **Query properties:**